Amnesthesia/Project-Rheya/diskett.es/readme.md

 Ember builds on jQuery, and as such, we can access jQuery from the (only) global object `Ember`, at `Ember.$`.
 Even though Ember is completely build on top of jQuery, it still make use of a few other javascript libraries, albeit not to the same extent.
 These other libraries are:

+* RequireJS

-* RequireJS is used for including the right files at the right time.
+    RequireJS is used for including the right files at the right time.
+* NodeJS

-* NodeJS - this is not required, but we use it to write classes as individual NodeJS modules.
+    This is not required, but we use it to write classes as individual NodeJS modules.
 Classes could also be exported as RequireJS modules.
+* HandlebarsJS

-* HandlebarsJS - Handlebars is a very powerful but minimal templating system built on MustacheJS (named so because of its use of 'mustaches', or {{ }} for variables) but adding extra functionality such as conditional statements.
+    Handlebars is a very powerful but minimal templating system built on MustacheJS (named so because of its use of 'mustaches', or {{ }} for variables) but adding extra functionality such as conditional statements.
 This is very vital to Ember and lays the foundation of Ember's powerful data templates.

 #### API & Server communication
+As we described above, part of the user experience is to ***not having to reload the page***, and perform all user interaction with the database through AJAX requests.
+To do this, we require some sort of web services.
+There are of course a bunch of different conventional ways of achieving these, most notably SOAP, REST or XML-RPC.
+We have gone for a RESTful API, and although not fully implemented, it covers just about enough for what we need.
+This RESTful API makes use of the DatabaseHandler and the database in **EpisodeGuide** to retrieve and modify data, and we cache this data locally in the web browsers LocalStorage after being retrieved.

 By default, Ember makes use of its own Store.
 The Store is actually a separate component (which is not yet fully production ready, but it is operational) called Ember-data.
 This store allows data to persist in the browsers LocalStorage even on page refresh, which helps us remember things (like user sessions for example) we need, and reduces the amount of required API queries.

 The data to fill up the Store is commonly retrieved from an HTTP server providing a RESTful JSON API.
 Unfortunately for us, Ember seems to have been greatly unfluenced by Ruby on Rails, which provides an API out of the box.
 PHP, being a language and not a framework, does not provide this.
 Therefore, to be able to work with Ember's data request, we have taken the effort of writing our own RESTful API to create and update data in the database.
 Although Ember is highly customizable, the easiest way of doing this is simulating such an API, which is what we have done.
 By following the URL conventions Ember expects, working with data from our database becomes rather smooth.
 These URL conventions, using "Show" as an example, are as follows: